 Bakhtin's ideas about communication and meaning are at odds with much that we currently, if perhaps implicitly, embrace.
 The modern idea of communication - especially the modern idea of message - relies on a linguistic, grammatical base.
-At the turn of the twentieth century, de Saussure (1983), one of the founders of modern linguistic analysis, suggested that the study of language (langue) and speech (parole) should be separated (with signifier and signified being viewed as two separate but stable systems) and that emphasis should be placed on language as a social institution of the word.
-Saussure rejected the inclusion of actual speech as an investigation because of what he perceived to be its infinite variety.
-The result of Saussure's rejection was that langue became invested with powers such that meaning was held in place around some ideal (universally understood) statement.
+At the turn of the 20th Century, Ferdinand de Saussure (1983), one of the founders of modern linguistic analysis, suggested that the study of language (langue) and speech (parole) should be separated (with signifier and signified being viewed as two separate but stable systems) and that emphasis should be placed on language as a social institution of the word.
+The result of Saussure's work was that langue became invested with powers such that meaning was held in place around some ideal (universally understood) statement.
 Communication became centered on what the speaker says (Shannon and Weaver, 1949).
-Meaning was fixed and language was simply a code for transmitting information.
+Meaning was static and language was simply a code for transmitting information.

 Bakhtin took issue with Saussure's approach to language.
-Bakhtin distinguished utterances from sentences - sentences being a linguistic, grammatical approach to language.
+Bakhtin distinguished utterances from sentences-sentences being a linguistic, grammatical approach to language.
 Sentences are static, fixed in time and easily analyzed and dissected.
-Utterances, in contrast, take on new meanings as they are embodied and exchanged with other people in the form of discourse.
-Discourse was understood by Bakhtin (1984, p.
-183) in terms of "dialogic interaction [which] is indeed the authentic sphere where language lives" (italics in original).
-According to Bakhtin (1984, p.
-183), discourse is:
+Utterances, in contrast, were characterized as taking on meaning only when they are embodied and exchanged with other people in the form of discourse.
+Discourse was understood by Bakhtin (1984: 183) in terms of "dialogic interaction [which] is indeed the authentic sphere where language lives" [italics in original].
+According to Bakhtin (1984: 183), discourse is:

-[...] language in its concrete living totality, and not language as the specific object of linguistics, something arrived at through a completely legitimate and necessary abstraction from various aspects of the concrete life of the word.
+... language in its concrete living totality, and not language as the specific object of linguistics, something arrived at through a completely legitimate and necessary abstraction from various aspects of the concrete life of the word.
 But precisely those aspects in the life of the word that linguistics makes abstract are, for our purposes, of primary importance.

 Bakhtin objected to Saussure's approach in structuring language as an independent system of signs dissociated from speech (parole) - a system in which each sign reflects a ready-made code and signifies a definite concept, thus giving speech a fixed and stable meaning.
-Bakhtin (1986, p.
-147) noted that: "A code is only a technical means of transmitting information; it does not have cognitive, creative significance".
+Bakhtin (1986: 147) noted that: "A code is only a technical means of transmitting information; it does not have cognitive, creative significance".
 Many change agents today take for granted that communication is constituted by information transmission through use of more than one conversational style (Shannon and Weaver, 1949).
 They do not see the need for a model that accommodates the cognition and creativity of which Bakhtin spoke.
 Using codes appears efficient and effective only if the change agents are the ones constructing and sending the codes.

-Bakhtin (1986, p.
-67) argued that an utterance is a real unit of speech because it reflects a real speech situation.
+Bakhtin argued that an utterance is a real unit of speech because it reflects a real speech situation (1986: 67).
 An utterance reflects actual personal experience.
 To say that utterances are subjective (uni-vocal) would be too limiting and would misstate Bakhtin's anthropology.
 There are other subjectivities (interpretations) if one's own is to exist.
-Every utterance has its own "social atmosphere" - a sort of theme that surrounds the utterance, hence giving it its own speech genre.
-Bakhtin (1986, p.
-87) observes:
+Every utterance has its own 'social atmosphere' - a sort of theme that surrounds the utterance, hence giving it its own speech genre.
+Bakhtin observes (1986: 87):